2014 FIFA World Cup: Knockout stage

+Bracket

-Scores after extra time are indicated by (aet), and penalty shoot-outs are indicated by (pen.).
+Results decided after extra time are indicated by (a.e.t.), and results decided via a penalty shoot-out are indicated by (p).

 Round of 16

 All the group winners advanced into the quarter-finals.
 They included four teams from UEFA, three from CONMEBOL, and one from CONCACAF.
 Of the eight matches, five required extra-time, and two of these required penalty shoot-outs; this was the first time penalty shoot-outs occurred in more than one game in a round of 16.
 The goal average per game in the round of 16 was 2.25, a drop of 0.58 goals per game from the group stage.
 The eight teams to win in the round of 16 included four former champions (Brazil, Germany, Argentina and France), a three-time runner-up (Netherlands), and two first-time quarter-finalists (Colombia and Costa Rica).
 Belgium reached the quarter-finals for the first time since 1986.